 All payments and transfers made with the Service will appear on the Customer’s monthly account statement.
 The amount and date of the transaction will be shown for each transaction made through the Service during that month.

 The Customer is solely responsible for the equipment (including, in the case of Online Banking, the Customer’s personal computer and software) it uses to access the Service.
 The Bank is not responsible for errors or delays or the Customer’s inability to access the Service caused by the Customer’s equipment.
 The Bank is not responsible for the cost of upgrading the Customer’s equipment to stay current with the Service, nor is the Bank responsible, under any circumstances, for any damage to the Customer’s equipment or the data resident thereon.

 6. Business Days

 The Service is available 24 hours a day, seven days a week, except during maintenance periods, for the scheduling of transfers.
 Transfers will be completed only on business days (Monday through Friday – holidays not included).
-Transfers submitted after 6 pm Central Standard Time will be posted the next business day.
+Transfers submitted after 6:00 pm Central Time will be posted the next business day.